csonday/ie172webdev_notes/README.md

 It does not look very nice, but that's okay.
 Making things pretty is for another time.

-## Make the Components Interactive
+##  7. <a name='MaketheComponentsInteractive'></a>Make the Components Interactive

 You can click on stuff now but they do not work yet.
-To make them function, we need to define an [app callback](https://dash.plotly.com/basic-callbacks).
+To make them interactive, we need to define an [app callback](https://dash.plotly.com/basic-callbacks).

 Update your imports!